As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 You 100% can add meat to these Cheese Enchiladas.

 Some meat ideas to add are shredded chicken, rotisserie chicken, ground beef, shredded beef, or ground turkey.
-I made these Spicy Chicken and Cheese Enchiladas using a rotisserie chicken and it was amazing.
+I made these Spicy Chicken Enchiladas using a rotisserie chicken and it was amazing.
+If you want to add protein and still keep these vegetarian add pinto beans or black beans instead of meat.

 To make these with meat, add 1/4 – 1/2 cups of meat to each tortilla along with cheese, and about 1 tablespoon of the Sour Cream Enchilada Sauce for additional flavor.
 Fill, roll, and repeat until you run out of tortillas.